Aces (1988) #1-5 edited by Cefn Ridout.

 So they’re also able to ask Micheluzzi about things like his work with Bruce Jones, and it turns out that he hated it.
 The editor also asks them about the current state of European comics, which was in a serious slump around this time.

 This is a 32 page magazine, but still they’re pretty wasteful with the space.
 I’m used to reading European anthologies along these lines, and they cram as many story/editorial pages as possible in.
-But here we have stuff like introducing every feature (in every issue) with an entire page like this…
+But here we have introductions of every feature (in every issue) with an entire page like this…

 The least successful story here is Hollywood Eye by Francois Riviere, JL Bocquet and Philippe Berthet.
 I mean, it’s not bad, but it has all the cliches imaginable, so while the artwork’s pretty attractive, it’s a bit mundane.